$0 Baden-Württemberg School Meeting Prep Checklist

 What if I can't afford any of these options?

 The free options — NGO support from Lebenshilfe or Gemeinsam Leben, the Sonderpädagogischer Dienst consultation, and state-published resources — cost nothing.
 A self-service guide with templates costs .
-If you ultimately need a lawyer and can't afford one, apply for Prozesskostenhilfe (legal aid) through the Amtsgericht — eligibility depends on income and the case's prospects of success.
+If you ultimately need a lawyer and can't afford one, ask the relevant court about Prozesskostenhilfe (legal aid); eligibility depends on income and the case's prospects of success.

 Get Your Free Baden-Württemberg School Meeting Prep Checklist